1 week MOOC (a self-study which should be completed before the onsite part)

 * Please note that for EU participants, the VAT of 21% will apply.
 The tuition fee stated above is excluding the VAT.

 What will I learn?

-How can we get our local economy to grow in an inclusive way?
-How do entrepreneurship and innovation affect local economy?
+How can we get our local economy to grow inclusively?
+How do entrepreneurship and innovation affect the local economy?
 What strategies are there to support local enterprises?
 Are your region's local economic policies driving sufficient investment to make it competitive?

-Entrepreneurs and small businesses (firms or farms) are the backbone of local economy.
-Understanding the impact they have on its competitiveness is key to drafting policies that are effective but also inclusive.
-These policies should inspire social dialogue and bring together the community, businesses and government actors to support existing local capacities and make way for the development of new ones.
+Entrepreneurs and small businesses (firms or farms) are the backbones of the local economy.
+Understanding the impact they have on its competitiveness is key to drafting policies that are effective and inclusive.
+These policies should inspire social dialogue and bring together the community, businesses, and government actors to support existing local capacities and develop new ones.

-The course tackles the challenge of creating synergies between policies and their stakeholders in both rural and urban settings.
+The course tackles creating synergies between policies and their stakeholders in both rural and urban settings.
 You will be introduced to specific strategies and tools for creating and managing these processes from a multi-stakeholder perspective.